ENGLAND SOLO TRAVEL

 WELCOME TO ENGLAND!

-England – “Land of the Angles” – is part of the United Kingdom with Wales, Scotland and Northern Ireland and is home to Big Ben, tea, fish and chips, beer (or bitter), Pimms, bobbies, the Beatles, Rolling Stones and Elton John (and countless other amazing bands and musicians), over 1500 castles including Windsor Castle, cricket, William Shakespeare, J.R.R.
-Tolkien, J.K Rowling, an average of 106 days of rain a year, black cabs and red double-decker buses, cheese rolling, Sir Isaac Newton, Buckingham Palace, Hadrian’s Wall, the Cliffs of Dover, over 53,000 pubs, driving on the left side of the road, and a world class city and capital, London.
+England is also home to Big Ben, tea, fish and chips, beer (or bitter), Pimms, bobbies, the Beatles, Rolling Stones and Elton John (and countless other amazing bands and musicians), over 1500 castles including Windsor Castle, cricket, William Shakespeare, J.R.R.
+Tolkien, J.K Rowling, an average of 106 days of rain a year, black cabs and red double-decker buses, cheese rolling (you heard me), Sir Isaac Newton, Buckingham Palace, Hadrian’s Wall, the white Cliffs of Dover, over 53,000 pubs, driving on the left side of the road, the beautiful Lake District, Bath, Yorkshire, and a world class city and capital, London.

 The official language is English (of course).

 England is a western society shaped from its long-standing contribution in historical events.
-Hailing from the Anglo-Saxons since the 5thcentury, the Kingdom of England was not established until 1707 when it merged with the Kingdom of Scotland.
-England’s monarchs have reigned since the 9thcentury but today England has a constitutional monarchy with the monarch as head of state and a democratically-elected Parliament overseeing government and all political decisions.
+Hailing from the Anglo-Saxons since the 5th century, the Kingdom of England was not established until 1707 when it merged with the Kingdom of Scotland.
+England’s monarchs have reigned since the 9th century but today England has a constitutional monarchy with the monarch as head of state and a democratically-elected Parliament overseeing government and all political decisions.

 Today’s English are well diversified among conservative and liberal views.
 Overall, the government believes in teaching its children “British values”, which consist of, “democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs”.